NesteaHD/NesteaHD.github.io/README.md

 # lolisfor.me
 A common webpage with nothing but default stuff on it mostly.
-Available at http://lolisfor.me
+Available at http://lolisfor.me hosted on a VPS.